kalebheitzman/moodle-filter_autotranslate/README.md

 ## Introduction

-The **Moodle Autotranslate Filter** plugin enhances your Moodle site by automatically translating content into multiple languages using any OpenAI-compatible translation service (e.g., Google Generative AI).
-Designed for accessibility, it supports a global audience while allowing human-reviewed translations.
-Ideal for administrators, teachers, and developers, this plugin simplifies creating a multilingual Moodle experience.
+The **Moodle Autotranslate Filter** enhances your Moodle site by automatically translating content into multiple languages using any OpenAI-compatible translation service (e.g., Google Generative AI).
+Managing translations in Moodle has traditionally been a fragmented, manual challenge for administrators and translators.
+This plugin offers a translator-centered approach, combining automation with human review to simplify multilingual support for a global audience.

 ## Key Features

-- **Automatic Translation**: Fetches translations via an OpenAI-compatible API for untagged or untranslated content.
+- **Automatic Translation**: Fetches translations via API for untranslated content, triggered manually by admins.
-- **Dynamic Tagging**: Tags content with `{t:hash}` during page rendering, ensuring immediate translation support for all content, including third-party modules.
+- **Scheduled Tagging**: Tags content with `{t:hash}` every 5 minutes via a scheduled task, covering core and third-party modules.
-- **Human Translation Support**: Offers a management interface to edit or add translations manually.
+- **Human Translation Support**: Includes a management interface to edit or add translations manually.
-- **Global Reuse**: Shares translations site-wide for identical text, maintaining consistency and efficiency.
+- **Global Reuse**: Shares translations site-wide for identical text, ensuring consistency and efficiency.
-- **Context Awareness**: Stores translations with Moodle context levels (e.g., System, Course, Module), inherited from source text.
+- **Context Awareness**: Stores translations with Moodle context levels (e.g., Course, Module) and course mappings.
-- **Multilang Processing**: Extracts and replaces `<span>` and `{mlang}` tags with `{t:hash}` tags, storing translations in the database.
+- **Multilang Processing**: Extracts `<span>` and `{mlang}` tags, storing translations and replacing them with `{t:hash}`.
-- **Lazy Rebuild**: Marks translations stale for on-demand rebuilding during page loads, avoiding scheduled rebuild tasks.

 ## Installation

 To install the plugin:

 1. Download the latest release from the [GitHub repository](https://github.com/kalebheitzman/moodle-filter_autotranslate/releases).
-2. Unzip it into your Moodle’s `filter` directory (e.g., `/path/to/moodle/filter/`).
+2. Unzip it into your Moodle `filter` directory (e.g., `/path/to/moodle/filter/`).
 3. Log in as an administrator and go to **Site Administration** > **Notifications** to install.
 4. Navigate to **Site Administration** > **Plugins** > **Filters** > **Manage filters**.
 5. Enable "Autotranslate" and set it to **content and headings**, ideally at the top of the filter list.